ArnaudBelcour/kegg2bipartitegraph/README.md

 ## Usage

+Kegg2bipartitegraph can be called by using the command `k2bg`.
 It is divided in different parts:

 - `k2bg reference` an optional ones that creates the reference data (especially the universal reference metabolic graphs).
 By default, these data are precomputed and available within the package located in `kegg2bipartitegraph/data/kegg_model`.
 It is not meant to be used by the user as it takes a long time to process, only used the precomputed reference files or archived files.

-- subcommand to reconstruct metabolic graphs from different inputs:
+- subcommands to reconstruct metabolic graphs from different inputs:
     - `k2bg reconstruct_from_esmecata` takes as input the annotation output folder from [EsMeCaTa](https://github.com/AuReMe/esmecata) and reconstruct the metabolic networks associated with each taxon.
     - `k2bg reconstruct_from_eggnog` takes as input the annotation output file from [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper) to map the EC to KEGG reactions.
     - `k2bg reconstruct_from_kofamkoala` takes as input the result from [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).